-Effective January 1, 2015, the American Registry of Radiologic Technologists (ARRT) will require individuals to earn the minimum of an associate degree before they are eligible to take a certification examination in radiography.
+Effective January 1, 2015, the American Registry of Radiologic Technologists (ARRT) requires individuals to earn the minimum of an associate degree before they are eligible to take a certification examination in radiography.

 The requirement also stipulates that:

-The degree will not have to be in the radiologic sciences.
+The degree does not have to be in the radiologic sciences.

 The degree can be earned before entering the radiologic science educational program or upon graduation from the program.

 Therefore, the SRJC Radiologic Technology Program strongly urges all applicants who do not possess an Associate Degree or higher, to complete all of the general education requirements for an Associate of Science degree prior to admission to the program.
 The program prerequisites only fulfill the graduation requirements in areas A, B, C, D, and G for students using the Option A General Education Pattern.